sarahghp/p5bots/src/client/README.md

 #### RGB LED Methods
 Like LEDs, RGB LEDs can be turned on and off, they can blink, and they can fade.
 When initialized, RGB LEDs take a hash/object listing the pin number for each color as well as the type of LED it is.

-Write accepts a p5.Color object or an array of three numbers 0-255 describing an RGB color.

 ```js
 // initialize with hash of led options
 rgb = board.pin({ r: int, g: int, b: int, common: 'anode' || 'cathode' }, 'RGBLED');